teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 Inputs typed:
 - [a #350ms]*6

 In the above, we repeat Mario jumping for 200 milliseconds then waiting for 350 milliseconds, 6 times.
+Where'd the 200 milliseconds come from?
+The "a" input did not have a duration specified, so its duration is the default, 200 milliseconds.
+The total length for this command is 3300 milliseconds ((200 + 350) * 6).

 ## Multi-Controller Inputs